 2. Banco Comercial Portugues

-This is the largest bank in Portugal with a focus on the retail segment and having headquarters in Porto.
+This is the largest bank in Portugal with a focus on the retail segment and has headquarters in Porto.
 The bank is part of the investor compensation scheme and Deposit Guarantee Fund.
 Notwithstanding, it still offers its clients access to conventional banking products and services.

 Banco Comercial Portugues was founded in 1985 and operates 600 domestic branches, and 500 branches in other countries including Poland, Switzerland, China, Angola, and Mozambique.
 With 15,700 employees, the bank was ranked as Best Foreign Exchange bank in Portugal by Global Finance in 2019.
 At the end of the same year, the bank had a market capitalization of $3.3 billion.
-Banco Comercial Portugues has over 4 million clients within their business folder across the Portuguese states.
+Banco Comercial Portugues has over 4 million clients within their business folders across the Portuguese states.